hsotoparada/DeepPhasePick/README.md

 ### 4. Plotting predicted P and S phases

-To plot the continuous waveforms together with the predicted P and S phases, use:
+Figures including continuous waveforms together with predicted P and S phases can be creating using:

-    util.plot_predicted_wf_phases(dpp_config, dpp_data, dpp_model)
+    util.plot_predicted_phases(dpp_config, dpp_data, dpp_model)

-Three additional optional function parameters allow to modify the plots content.
+Three additional optional parameters in this function allow to modify the plots content.
 The parameter `plot_comps` defines which seismogram components are plotted.
-The parameter `plot_probs` defines the probability time series of which classes are plotted.
+The parameter `plot_probs` defines the probability time series for which classes are plotted.
-Finally, the parameter `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparamter values defining the picking window for each class.
+Finally, the parameter `shift_probs` controlls if the plotted probability time series are shifted in time, according to the optimized hyperparameter values defining the picking window for each class.

 For example, the following will plot the predicted picks, the vertical ('Z') and north ('N') seismogram components, and the probability time series for P- and S-phase classes shifted in time as described above.

     util.plot_predicted_wf_phases(dpp_config, dpp_data, dpp_model, plot_comps=['Z','N'], plot_probs=['P','S'], shift_probs=True)

-Please check a more detailed information about all the allowed parameters in the documentation for this function.
+Please check a more detailed information about all the allowed parameters in the documentation or this function.

 ## Citation: